diGiCTF/domainchecker/README.md

 3. If the `whois` output contains "No match for domain", the domain is deemed available and written to the output file.
 4. A progress bar updates in real-time, showing the progress of checks and statistics.

+## Note
+Before purchasing a short domain, research its history.
+Some may have high spam ratings, making them better to avoid.

 ## Prerequisites

 - Python 3.x